CCQC/Quax/README.md

 # Quax: Quantum Chemistry, powered by JAX
 ![Screenshot](quax.png)

 You have found Quax.
-The paper outlining this package was just recently submitted, and this repo will be updated with a link once published.
+The paper outlining this work was just [recently published](https://pubs.acs.org/doi/abs/10.1021/acs.jpclett.1c00607).

-### Arbitrary Order Nuclear Derivatives of Electronic Energies
 This library supports a simple and clean API for obtaining higher-order energy derivatives of electronic structure computations such as Hartree-Fock, second-order Møller-Plesset perturbation theory (MP2), and coupled cluster with singles, doubles, and perturbative triples excitations [CCSD(T)].